 All three models – neutral skintones, wearing Red Apple Red (blue based red lipstick)

-Can I pull off red lipstick??
+Can I wear a red lipstick??

 I hear this question a lot.
 Yes, you can pull off red lipstick!
 I’m going to guide you to the best red lipstick for your skintone.